Devender Goud: Political career

 Following the by-elections the TDP retreated from its promise of separate statehood and instead constituted a committee to decide the issue.
 Goud now thought that both the INC and TDP were procrastinating and were not particularly in favour of the idea, so he resigned from his legislative assembly seat and from the TDP in June 2008 in protest.

 He then organized a Telangana Sadhana Samithi discussion with scholars and professors from the Telangana regions to discuss future action.
-This meeting was attended by 3000 delegates including Praja Gayakudu Gaddar, Konda Laxman Bapuji, Mallepalli Laxmaiah and Tirumali.
+This meeting was attended by 3000 delegates including Praja Gayakudu Gaddar, Konda Laxman Bapuji, Mallepalli Laxmaiah and ThirumaLi.

 On 9 July 2008 he organized a convention of Telangana students at Osmania University to explain his resignation from the TDP and his plans to lead non-violent agitation for statehood.
 He stressed the importance of participation of students in fighting for the statehood of Telangana without violence as happened between 1967 and 1971.

 On 11 July 2008 Goud announced a new political party, the Nava Telangana Praja Party, to fight for Telangana statehood.
 However, it was soon decided to merge this with the Praja Rajyam Party.
 While the official reason for the merger is said to be common ideology of the two parties—social justice and separate Telangana, the reality is that Goud has been finding it difficult to run the party as it had failed to create the kind of impact he expected before he quit TDP on 23 June 2008 therefore watching out for his political future the decision was made about the merger.

 Goud lost both the parliamentary and assembly elections in 2009.
 Then, on 3 August 2009, Goud resigned from the Praja Rajyam Party and announced that he would rejoin the TDP.
 In 2012, he was elected to the Rajya Sabha as a TDP candidate.